- Table of contents

 Qakbot, also known as Pinkslipbot, Qbot and Quakbot, is a notorious Banking Trojan designed to steal account credentials and online banking session information leading to account takeover fraud.
-Commonly distributed via malicious unsolicited email (malspam), recent Qakbot campaigns have reportedly deployed ‘Cobalt Strike’ beacons likely in an attempt to move laterally as well as gaining persistency and establishing a robust communication channel back to the threat actor.
+Commonly distributed via malicious unsolicited email (malspam), Qakbot campaigns reportedly deployed ‘Cobalt Strike’ beacons likely in an attempt to move laterally as well as gaining persistency and establishing a robust communication channel back to the threat actor.

 In this recently observed campaign, victims were targeted with malicious email lures that appear to be in response to, or modified versions of, legitimate business communications between two parties (Figure 1).